jason-smyth-cse/AZRest/public/Get-AzureObject.md

 $object =    Get-Azureobject -AuthHeader $authHeader -apiversions $AzAPIVersions -id $id

 Out-File -FilePath "C:\temp\myapp-001a.json" -InputObject (convertto-json -InputObject $object -Depth 10) -Force
 ```

+### Coding Notes:

+The largest part of the function is deriving what type of object is represented by the passed ID string.
+Once the object type is determined, the latest API version can be gained from the '$AzAPIVersions' dictionary.

+The final step utillises the private 'ConvertTo-CleanAzureObject' function which removes ReadOnly properties to aid in the redeployment of the object as a potential template.
+This 'ConvertTo-CleanAzureObject' function is likely to need updating as additional Azure object types are tested for deployment & new read-only properties are discovered..